cuarentena/cow-bull/README.md

 Go to https://cowbull.yummta.com/

 ## Contributing
-> This is the frontend of the application, if you want to contribute in the backend you can go to [cow-bull-server](https://github.com/diegotc86/cow-bull-server) repo

 Pull requests are welcome.
 Please open an issue first to discuss what you would like to change.
 If it is approved you can fork the repo and start working on it.